CosmoStat/shapepipe/docs/wiki/post_processing.md

 1. Canfar-access steps.

-   a.
-Check availability of results
+   1. Check availability of results

       A `canfar` job can submit a large number of tiles, and many but not all might be processed simultaneously.
 To check which tiles are finished, and whose results have been uploaded, use